 Baker's descendants sold the company - Baker Chocolate - in 1927 to General Foods, which closed the Dorchester factory in 1965.
 Sadly, the delicious scent of chocolate no longer perfumes the air of Boston.

-Also in 1765, Phyllis Wheatley, a 12-year-old slave owned by a wealthy Boston family who taught her to read and write, publishes her first poem, the first of many that turn her into a celebrated poet.
+Also in 1765, Phyllis Wheatley, a 12-year-old enslaved girl owned by a wealthy Boston family who taught her to read and write, publishes her first poem, the first of many that turn her into a celebrated American poet.

 By the time that Wheatley is 20, she publishes her first book of poems—thus becoming the first African-American to publish a book—and is freed from slavery.

-1765 land maps note that apple trees planted near the present-day intersection of Charles and Beacon Streets by Boston’s first English settler, William Blaxton, still bear fruit.
+1765 land maps note that apple trees planted more than 100 years earlier near the present-day intersection of Charles and Beacon Streets by Boston’s first English settler, William Blaxton, still bear fruit.

 In London, the British Parliament passes the Townshend Acts, imposing duties on essentials such as tea, paper, glass, and lead imported by their North American Colonies, and also allowing the quartering of British troops in the Colonies.
 Seething with anger and resentment - and still committed to "No taxation without representation," the Colonists respond by boycotting British goods and turning to other sources for necessary commodities.